rd2l/rules/Rules.md

             <li>Captains <b>do not</b> have the power to remove players from their team after the draft.</li>
             <li>Captains must have been on a team (as captain or player) which completed the previous season or be vouched for an admin.
 Vouch candidates will also be required to complete a short survey to introduce them to the league’s members.
 The RD2L admins hold the power to deny any individual from being a captain.</li>
             <li>Captains are also Players and all player rules apply to captains.</li>
-            <li>New Captains should be >= 3000 Solo MMR.
-Anyone who has Captained in a previous season is exempt from this requirement.</li>
+            <li>New Captains should Legend[1] Rank or higher.
+Captains may be vouched or unvouched at admin discretion regardless of rank.</li>
         </ul>
         <h4>Players</h4>
         <ul>
             <li>Players must sign-up on the current Steam account they primarily use for playing Dota, except in the case described in the next rule.
 The required 500 games and 250 wins on the account must all have been played by the player who is signing up.</li>
-            <li>Players that have alternate accounts with higher solo MMR than their main/original must signup using the alternate account.
-Players that have a party MMR that is 500+ greater than their highest solo MMR should use that account to sign up.</li>
+            <li>Players that have alternate accounts with higher solo rank than their main/original must signup using the alternate account.
+Players that have a party rank that is 3 or more ranks greater than their highest solo rank should use that account to sign up.</li>
             <li>The account used to signup should represent the player's actual skill.
-This means no smurfs, boosted accounts, or old accounts you haven't played on since you gained/lost 500 MMR.</li>
+This means no smurfs, boosted accounts, or old accounts you haven't played on since you gained/lost 3 or more ranks.</li>
             <li>Players must complete the “Activity Check” to confirm their signup after before the pre-draft deadline.</li>
             <li>Players must sign-up for the server they usually play on.
 If a player has a good ping to two or more servers, the player may sign-up for a division on any of the servers.
 The division admin will have to grant waivers for people seeking to play on a server other than their primary one(s).</li>
             <li>Players are required to use the steam account provided at the time of sign-ups when playing any RD2L game.</li>